Robotic Process Automation and Roombas: What Could Go Wrong?

 I’m talking, of course, about the robot vacuum, Roomba.

-You probably thought I was going to say robotic process automation (RPA).
+You probably thought I was going to saying robotic process automation (RPA).
 While RPA is also pretty remarkable, I want to talk about the robot vacuums first.
 Because, believe it or not, I think both RPA and content management vendors can learn a thing or two if they listen closely to what all those vacuum robots are saying.

 You'll Never Need to Work Again ...